NewsIntel plans significant layoffs as 20% of the workforce at risk

 Layoffs in the IT industry

-Are we seeing an employer’s market? - A candidate who applied for an internship with us openly admitted that they were refused by 50 companies.
-If 50 companies refuse to accept even for unpaid internships, that probably indicates something significant - points out Motławski.
+Are we seeing an employer’s market?
+A candidate who applied for an internship with us openly admitted that 50 companies had refused them.
+If 50 companies refuse to accept unpaid interns, that probably indicates something significant, Motławski points out.